alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 Our GPU utilization now stands at a respectable 92.37% and our step time has further decreased.
 But we can still do better.
 Note that despite this optimization, the performance report continues to indicate that we are spending a lot of time copying the data into the GPU.
 We will come back to this in step 4 below.

 ## Result
-Android Device use for this project is Xiaomi Mi A2 with octacore processor and Adreno512 GPU.
-During benchmarking, 4 CPU threads are used.
-Runtime memory and model size are in MB while inference time is an average time in microseconds.
+The following results are collected on Quadro RTX 4000 GPU with 8GB memory.
+The performance of difference optimization techniques is compared with the base model.
+GPU memory is in GB while Avg. step time is in microseconds.
+Percentage optimization value is the ratio of optimized samples per sec / base samples per sec.
 | Optimization Technique        | Batch Size           | GPU Memory (GB)  | Avg.
 Step Time (ms)  | Samples per sec  | Optimization (rel. to base)  |
 :-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|
 | Base_Model      | 32 | 2.51 | 117.1      | 273.5 | 100% |